ZhugeKongan/TorchCAM/README.md

 ## using your CAM
-###CAM
+### CAM
--[Learning Deep Features for Discriminative Localization](https://arxiv.org/abs/1512.04150): the original CAM paper
+[Learning Deep Features for Discriminative Localization](https://arxiv.org/abs/1512.04150): the original CAM paper

 You can find the exhaustive list of supported CAM methods in the [documentation](https://frgfm.github.io/torch-cam/cams.html), then use it as follows: